 The objectives of the data exploration are to:

-Explore the relationship between sleep quality and other factors, like gender, age, physical activity level, ...
+Explore the relationship between sleep quality and other factors, like gender, age, and physical activity level.

 To examine the impact of exercise on reducing stress and improving sleep quality.

-Providing general advices for enhancing sleep quality and recommend specific lifestyle changes that could benefit sleep quality for different groups
+Providing general advice for enhancing sleep quality and recommend specific lifestyle changes that could benefit sleep quality for different groups.

 Approach for Unexpected Data Outcomes